aidenybai/million-site/pages/essentials/virtual-dom.md

 The `patch` function takes an existing DOM element, old virtual node, and new virtual node.
 This won't necessarily be the most performant implementation, but this is just for demonstration purposes.

 We'll need to diff the two virtual nodes, then replace out the element when needed.
+We do this by first determining whether one of the virtual nodes is a text, or a string, and replacing it if the old and new virtual nodes do not equate each other.
+Otherwise, we can safely assume both are virtual elements.
+After that, we diff the tag and props, and replace the element if the tag has changed.
+We then iterate over the children and recursively patch if a child is a virtual element.
 An example implementation of the `patch` helper function is below:

 ```js
 const patch = (el, oldVNode, newVNode) => {